• Skip to primary navigation

 • subscribe

-• contact
+• community

-• ×
+×

-Home » Recipes
+Home » Recipes » Main Dish

 Chickpea Vegan Meatloaf

-Jump to Recipe·Print Recipe
+Jump to Recipe

-A delicious vegan meatloaf made with chickpeas and covered with a homemade maple bbq sauce.
+A delicious vegan meatloaf made with chickpeas and covered with a homemade maple BBQ sauce.
 It’s so EASY to make and is absolutely delicious.

-It’s Autumn and comfort foods are the expectation among family and friends.
+It’s Autumn, and comfort foods are the expectation among family and friends.
 One of the most common and popular forms of said comfort food is the meatloaf.
-But, for those of us who no longer eat dead flesh, there needs to be a satisfying plant based alternative.
+But, for those of us who no longer eat dead flesh, there needs to be a satisfying plant-based alternative.
 Does such a thing even exist?
 Yes, it does.

-We all know there are tons of vegan recipes for “meat” loaves.
+We all know that there are tons of vegan recipes for “meat” loaves.
 And, some can be rather bland and mushy.
 You want/need something hearty, savory, and doesn’t fall apart at the mere sight of a fork.
 In other words, you need this Chickpea Vegan Meatloaf.

 This chickpea vegan meatloaf recipe will satisfy everyone sitting around the table at dinner time.
 So, make this part of your Autumn vegan meal plan.
 Because if you don’t, you risk watching your self-esteem go down the toilet because everyone laughed at your “mush” loaf.